 Obesity Action Scotland provide clinical leadership and independent advocacy on preventing and reducing overweight and obesity in Scotland.
 We supported them to create an outcome framework and evaluation tools to track the contribution of their work.

-Scotland Reducing Gambling Harm (Health & Social Care Alliance Scotland)
+Scotland Reducing Gambling Harm – Health and Social Care Alliance Scotland

 The Scotland Reducing Gambling Harm project, run by the ALLIANCE, is a three year programme to ensure strategic responses are informed by the voice of people who have lived experience of gambling harms.
 We were the evaluation partner for this work, working alongside the team to ensure that robust evaluation was built in from the start and to support continued learning and improvement.
 Our year three evaluation report is available on the ALLIANCE website.